neubot/neubot/doc/faq.md

 This test always uses the closest-available Measurement Lab server.
 The closest-available server should deliver better performance than a random server.
-Therefore, this test should generally yield a higher average download speed than the tests that use a random Measurement Lab server.
+Therefore, this test should generally yield a higher average speed than the tests that use a random Measurement Lab server.

 4.3.
 How does Neubot change my Windows registry?
 ------------------------------------------------